 A noisy issue…

 It’s important to acknowledge the impact aircraft noise has on the surrounding community and how noise effects people differently.
-While the health threats of noise are unclear, we know noise can cause distraction, sleep disturbance, speech interference and general annoyance for residents.
+While the health impacts of noise are unclear, we know noise can cause distraction, sleep disturbance, speech interference and general annoyance for residents.

 The direction that aircraft fly at Heathrow depends on the wind direction, as aircraft must take-off and land into the wind.
 Wind direction around London is mainly from the west.
 Most aircraft arrive over London from the east and take off towards the west; we call this westerly operations which occurs on average 70% of the year.
 During easterly operations, aircraft will arrive from the west over Windsor and this occurs on the remaining 30% of the year.